 A 500 page Navy investigation was published a few months later.
 Initially, blame was placed upon Lt.
 Taylor for mistaking the Bahamas for the Florida Keys and not listening to his subordinate officers.
 The report was amended to ’cause unknown’ when Taylor’s mother stated that the Navy had no evidence for their conclusions…no planes and no bodies.
 Lt.
 Taylor was listed as ‘not at fault’ as his compasses were not working.
 The disappearance of PBM-5 Trainer 49 was attributed to a mid-air explosion.

 For more interesting information, visit: Naval Air Station Fort Lauderdale Museum.

-This entry was posted in History, Military and tagged 1945, bahamas, bermuda triangle, charles carroll taylor, december 5, edward joseph powers jr, flight 19, florida keys, FT-28, FT-36, FT-74, grumman avenger, mariner flying boat, NAS Banana River, NAS Fort Lauderdale, Patrick AFB, PBM-5, robert f. cox, shonna stanley, ss gaines mills, TBM-1C, TBM-3, torpedo bombers, trainer 49, uss solomons.
+This entry was posted in History, Military and tagged 1945, bahamas, bermuda triangle, charles carroll taylor, december 5, edward joseph powers jr, flight 19, florida keys, FT-28, FT-36, FT-74, grumman avenger, history channel, mariner flying boat, NAS Banana River, NAS Fort Lauderdale, Patrick AFB, PBM-5, robert f. cox, shonna stanley, ss gaines mills, TBM-1C, TBM-3, the history channel, torpedo bombers, trainer 49, uss solomons, wikipedia.